See the Story Index for Wael Abdelgawad’s other stories.

 For some reason the motion alarmed me.
 My hand shot beneath the desk for the little .25 caliber automatic pistol that I kept beneath the desktop.
 The holster was screwed into the underside of the desktop with the butt of the gun facing me.
 I set my hand on the grip and fingered the trigger guard, not touching the trigger itself, but ready.
 The pistol was loaded and the safety off.
 I could draw and fire in a second.
 If the target happened to be standing in front of my desk, I could even fire without drawing.

-Not for the first time, the thought came that when you’re prepared to shoot the people who walk into your office, you might be in the wrong line of work.
+Not for the first time, the thought came that when you’re prepared to shoot random people who walk into your office, you might be in the wrong line of work.

-Putting my hand on the gun was an irrational and stupid thing to do.
+Putting my hand on the gun was an irrational and stupid act.
 If this guy truly was an LEO – law enforcement officer – then I’d get myself either killed or locked up again.
-As an ex-felon, even being in proximity to a firearm was a crime.
 And though I’d been burglarized twice, and robbed of a princely $15 at gunpoint last year by a strung-out stickup man who jittered in off the street jonesing so hard he almost dropped his gun (he caught me in the act of microwaving a frozen burrito, and took the burrito along with the cash), I knew this guy wasn’t here to rob me.

 The bell on the door jangled as he walked out.